 Can I File a Public Entity Claim If I Am Injured?

-Our Oakland East Bay Attorneys Can Help You Determine If You Have a Claim Against a Public Entity
+Our Alameda Attorneys Can Help You Determine If You Have a Claim Against a Public Entity

-Government entities that have prior warning about dangerous conditions on the premises can be held liable for subsequent accidents.
-These public entities can also be held accountable for the damages caused by the negligence of an employee.
+Government entities that have prior warning about dangerous conditions on the premises can be liable for subsequent accidents.
+These public entities may also be accountable for the damages caused by the negligence of an employee or an independent contractor.
+If a public entity fails to fulfill a duty prescribed by law, it may also be responsible for any damages or injuries that result.
 That means victims hurt under these circumstances could get compensation for their loss of income, medical bills, and their pain and suffering.
 However, filing that claim can be difficult.

 Why Is Filing a Public Entity Claim So Difficult?

 Injury victims have a very limited amount of time to file a claim against a federal or state entity.
-Depending on the type of claim, a notice must be filed within six months of your injury.
+Depending on the type of claim, you must file a notice within six months of your injury.
 Some examples of these claims include:

-- Injuries caused by a person driving for the US Government or a branch of the military,
+- Injuries caused by a person driving for the government or a branch of the military,

 - Injuries caused by a dangerous roadway condition, and